dapr/dapr/samples/pub-sub/README.md

         [0m?[94;1m== APP == Topic A: {'message': 'This is a test'}
     ```

 2. **Optional**: If you're running both the Node and Python apps, try publishing a message of topic B. You'll notice that only the Node app will receive this message.
+We'll discuss how these microservices are subscribing to specific topics in [How it Works](#How-it-Works).

 #### Run the React Front End with Actions